59% employers in India not in favour of remote working: Report

-New Delhi, March 18 (IANS) With the pandemic disrupting the work-from-office culture, a new survey on Thursday revealed that 59 per cent employers in India are not in favour of remote working.
+New Delhi: With the pandemic disrupting the work-from-office culture, a new survey on Thursday revealed that 59 per cent employers in India are not in favour of remote working.

 According to a survey conducted by job site Indeed, 67 per cent large and 70 per cent mid-size Indian firms as opposed to their global counterparts (60 per cent large and 34 per cent mid-size) are not in favour of a post-pandemic, remote working set-up.